ksh168/smolink-url_shortener/README.md

 ## Contributing
-Pull requests are welcome.
+* Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+* Please make sure to update tests as appropriate.

+* If you face any problem or cannot understand anything, open up an issue.
+* You can also edit the readme and make it more user friendly to help out new contributors.